-Sure if you’re looking into how to improve your Magento site’s ranking, SEO would be one of the first factors you look at.
-And for SEO, sitemaps are important as it allows search engines or users to easily crawl and prioritize the content your site has.
+If you’re looking into how to improve your Magento site’s ranking, SEO would be one of the first factors you look at.
+For SEO, sitemaps are important as they allow search engines or users to easily crawl and prioritize the content your site has.
 In this article, you’ll learn how to generate XML and HTML sitemaps in Magento 2.

 Magento 2 XML Sitemap

 Typically, an XML sitemap contains links to help search engines understand your site’s structure, thus indexing it quicker and better.
 It’s a plain-text file that lists all of the URLs on the Magento site and you’ll submit it to search engines like Google.

 The limits for one XML sitemap are no more than 50,000 URLs and should not be over 50MB, or else you need multiple sitemaps to contain all your URLs.